What Is Skin Cancer?

-Basal cell carcinoma (basal cell carcinoma), as the name suggests, arises from the cells of the basal layer of the skin.
+Basal cell carcinoma, as the name suggests, arises from the cells of the basal layer of the skin.
 The tumour, as a rule, does not spread; it grows slowly.
-Basalioma makes up 70–75% of skin cancers, practically does not give metastases (i.e. spread to other part f the skin).
+Basalioma makes up 70–75% of skin cancers, practically does not give metastases (i.e. spread to other part of the skin).

 Squamous cell carcinoma develops in the surface cells of the skin, which, if not treated, can invade other organs.
 Basically, it metastasizes by the lymphogenous pathway to other parts of the body.

-Both squamous cell carcinoma and basal cell carcinoma can manifest in different forms.
+Skin cancers typically manifest in different forms, though at times they can look similar so it is important to report any changes you are not sure about to your doctor.
 You may notice a slight bump on the skin that looks like a smooth or grainy, and sometimes waxy, growth.
 Often a scab forms, the build-up bleeds.
 A red, flat spot may appear as a scaly scab.
 Characteristics of a cancerous ulcer are roller-like, raised flat edges, the bottom of the ulcer is of a dirty gray colour.
 Sometimes a red, hard swelling occurs on the skin, usually growing slowly and without pain.

 The most commonly prescribed treatments for skin cancer are radiation therapy.
 Close-focus X-ray therapy is used; for common forms, it is used in combination with external radiation therapy.